-This document is the IECEx Operational Document OD 313-3 Operations Manual for the IECEx Certified Service Facilities Scheme – Part 3: Ex installation and initial inspection to provide a mechanism for organizations that provide Ex installation and initial inspection services meeting the requirements of IEC 60079-14 the ability to obtain IECEx Certification under the IECEx System.
+This Operational Document IECEx OD 313-3 - Operations Manual for the IECEx Certified Service Facilities Scheme – Part 3: Ex installation and initial inspection (“IECEx 03-3 Scheme”) specifies a mechanism for organizations that provide Ex installation and initial inspection services meeting the requirements of IEC 60079-14 and IEC 60079-17 the ability to obtain IECEx Certification under the IECEx System.

 A listing of currently approved ExCBs is maintained on the IECEx website: www.iecex.com.